dusk-network/piecrust/docs/smart-contracts-tutorial.md

 `find . -name *.wasm`

-you should be able to see a file named: `hello_dusk_contact.wasm` That is the result of our compilation which can now be deployed on the Dusk Blockchain.
+you should be able to see a file named: `hello_dusk_contact.wasm` That is the result of our compilation which can now be deployed to the Dusk Blockchain.

-##Contract State Persistence
+## Contract State Persistence
-After trying out and looking at the above example, you may wonder, how is it possible that counter state is being persisted, although we did not do anything with the count value.
-Usually, smart contracts provide persistence in a form of special key-value maps, accessible via an api provided by the contract host, i.e., its Virtual Machine.
+After trying out the above example, you may wonder, how is it possible that counter state is being persisted, although we did not do anything special with the count value.
+Usually, smart contracts provide persistence in a form of special key-value maps, accessible via an api provided by the contract host.
 Here, we did not do anything to make the count persistent, yet it is being persistent and when we try out the contract by subsequently calling increment and read_value, we can see that the count value  is correct.
-The answer to this question is that the entire memory of the contract gets persisted, along with contract data.
-Hence, we don't need to do anything special to make data persistent.
-As the data is in memory, it will be persisted along with the entire memory.
-A consequence of this is the fact, that you can use any data structure or data collection in you program, and it will be persisted.
-You don't need to limit yourself to a predefined set of types given to you by the blockchain runtime environment.
+The answer is that the entire memory of a contract gets persisted, along with contract data.
+Thus, we don't need to do anything special to make data persistent.
+As data is in memory, it will be persisted along with the entire memory.
+A consequence of this is the fact that you can use any data structure or data collection in you program, and it will be persisted.
+You don't need to limit yourself to a predefined set of types provided to you by the blockchain's VM runtime environment.

-##Comparison with Rusk-VM Version 1.0
+## Comparison with Rusk-VM Version 1.0
-Now that you had a taste of how a counter example smart contract looks in PieCrust (a.k.a.
-Rusk-VM Version 2.0), it is worth to have a look at a functionally equivalent example written for Rusk-VM Version 1.0.
+Now that you had a taste of how a counter example smart contract looks in Rusk-VM Version 2.0, it is worth to have a look at a functionally equivalent example written for Rusk-VM Version 1.0.
 An example looks as follows:

 ```rust
 #![cfg_attr(target_arch = "wasm32", no_std)]